angela1C/Programming-and-Scripting-Project/README.md

   Sepal_Length Sepal_Width Petal_Length Petal_Width Class
 ```

-- The iris DataFrame has two dimensions.  (`ndim`)
-- It consists of 150 rows and 5 columns corresponding to the 150 rows of observations in the csv data and the five columns of data.(`shape`)
-- The columns on the dataset contain the column names that were specified when reading in the csv file. (`columns`)
-'Sepal_Length', 'Sepal_Width', 'Petal_Length', 'Petal_Width','Species'.
-(If the csv data set had contained a row of column names at the top of the file, then this could have been used to set the column names.)
-- There are 750 elements in total in the iris dataframe.  (`size`)
-- The dataframe is assigned a range index by default on reading in the data set.
-This index starts at 0 for the first row of observations and goes up to 149 for the last row of observations.
-The index can be changed if desired.   (`index`)
-- The datatypes of the numeric measurement columns are floats.   (`dtypes`)

-\n

 ## Next using the DataFrame methods to investigate the Iris data set.

 The `head` and `tail` methods are very useful to take a quick look at the observations at the top and bottom rows of the dataframe.
 The number of rows to display can be specified as an argument.
-The rows at the top belong to the setosa class.
-The rows at the bottom belong to the virginica class.
-This is just the way the observations are ordered in the csv data set.

 ```python
 print("The first 10 rows of the iris dataframe:") print(iris.head(10))